Aspharmyx/obsidian-password-protect/README.md

 **/Journal/*.md**

-I'm not sure how it works with obsidian sync.
+I'm not sure how it works with Obsidian sync.
 I can release a version where it hides files without changing extensions but that way the files are visible with search and in graph view.

 ### Thanks To
 Oliver for [File Hider](https://github.com/Oliver-Akins/file-hider) plugin.
 This plugin uses some code from it like for hiding folders and context menu.